What Is the Best 350 Legend Ammo? (Accurate and Affordable)

 Why We Chose It

-It's tough to beat Browning 124gr FMJ when target shooting, but don't forget to resight your rifle in before deer season.
-Otherwise, you might miss the buck of a lifetime.
+It's tough to beat Browning 124gr FMJ when target shooting, but don't forget to resight your rifle if you prefer using a heavier bullet during deer season.
+You don't want to wind up looking like a moron in front of the deer.

 Honorable Mentions

-It's slightly more expensive but can still be bought in bulk at a great price per round, and the 145-grain bullet will be closer to the bullet you shoot during deer season.
+It's slightly more expensive, but can still be bought in bulk at a great price.
+Its heavier 145 grain bullet lets it perform closer to whichever round you prefer for deer hunting as well.

-Though you'll pay a little more, the Winchester USA 145gr FMJ rounds are still an excellent choice for target shooting with your 350 Legend rifle at your local outdoor gun range.
+Though you'll pay a little more for them, Winchester USA 145gr FMJ rounds are an excellent choice for target shooting with your 350 Legend rifle at your local gun range (or in your backyard, if you're blessed to live sufficiently far away from civilization).

-Though using a rifle for home defense is less than ideal, in my opinion, these are the rounds to use if you ever need to defend yourself and your home.
+Though using a 350 Legend rifle for home defense is less than ideal, these are the rounds to beat if you ever need to defend yourself and your own.
+These rounds are also costly enough to dissuade all but the richest among us from using them for target shooting.

 Winchester Deer Season XP 150 Grain - Best 350 Legend Ammo for an AR-15